News and Events Listing

 New Online Computer Science Programs at Morgan State University

-The MS in Advanced Computing program will preserve the core of Computer Science (CS) while possessing unique strength in emerging areas in Cybersecurity, Artificial Intelligence, Data Science and Cloud Computing.
+The MS in Advanced Computing program preserves the core of Computer Science (CS) while possessing unique strength in emerging areas in Cybersecurity, Artificial Intelligence, Data Science and Cloud Computing.
 The program will be delivered in both online and face-to-face formats.
 For online learning participates, students take ten courses and can complete the degree program in a 12-month period.
 Students can also choose to work on a project or conduct research and then write a thesis under the guidance of the CS faculty.

 Inclusion and diversity is the core value for the CS department and Morgan State University.
 International students are warmly welcomed here.
 We will all benefit from your presence and your willingness to share your life, culture, and experiences with us.